 Making this Easter Bunny Tails recipe takes less than ten minutes.
 It’s as easy as cutting out 1-inch rounds from the biscuit dough, cooking them in veggie oil, then rolling them in a sweetened glaze and coconut shreds.

-If you don’t have a 1 inch round cookie cutter, use the cap to a bottle (such as olive oil)!
+Pro Tip: If you don’t have a cookie cutter, a bottle cap (such as one from a bottle of olive oil) would work as well.

-Place the coconut-covered Easter Bunny Tails about 1-inch apart on a piece of parchment paper to set.
-This takes about 15 minutes.
+- Place the coconut-covered Easter Bunny Tails about 1-inch apart on a piece of parchment paper to set.
+This will take about 15 minutes.

 And that’s it!
 Your fun and fuzzy Bunny Tails are finished and ready to eat!
 Aren’t they precious?!